The force-free twisted magnetosphere of a neutron star: Numerical methods

 Throughout the iterations we maintain the three parameters $s$, $P_{\rm c}$ and $\sigma$ fixed.
 This is in contrast to the iteration scheme of Pili et al.\ (2015), who instead require the critical field line containing the currents to pass through a given point on the equatorial plane, and therefore allow for $P_{\rm c}$ to change between iterations.
 This subtle difference in the iteration schemes may result in convergence to different results when there are multiple solutions for the same parameters (since the Grad--Shafranov equation may not have unique solutions, as discussed in \S\ref{section_model}), and may explain some of the differences between the two works.

-As part of the code tests, we have checked that we can reproduce the analytic cases of a purely poloidal field ($s=0$) (as evident from Figure \ref{fig_scaling} and discussed further in \S\ref{section_accuracy}), as well as analytical solutions of the linear case $T=sP$, which can be written in terms of spherical Bessel functions.
-For this latter case analytical boundary conditions have been adopted, since these solutions cannot be matched to a vacuum.
+As will be discussed in greater detail in \S\ref{section_accuracy}, we have performed a number of tests on accuracy.
+We have confirmed that the code is able to reproduce the analytic cases for a purely poloidal field ($s=0$), as well as the analytic solutions for the linear case $T=sP$ (with $s \ne 0$).
+For the latter case, the solution is given in terms of spherical Bessel functions (as discussed, for example, in Atanasiu et al.\ 2004 and Vigan\`{o} et al.\ 2011), and we have adopted analytical boundary conditions, since these solutions cannot be matched to a vacuum.